jere-mie/vgdc-constitution/General.md

 3. The VGDC shall be a Registered Student Group with the University of Windsor Student Association (UWSA).
 4. The VGDC shall be governed by the By-Laws and Constitution of the UWSA, and requirements set by the UWSA for Student Groups (collectively "Governing Rules"), and such shall overrule anything herein to the contrary.
-5. The VGDC is otherwise not affilated with, nor represents the actions or intents of the UWSA.
+5. The VGDC is otherwise not affiliated with, nor represents the actions or intents of the UWSA.

 ## §3 Membership